 Concerns have been raised about dioxins in women’s sanitary products, especially tampons.

 Before the late 1990s, chlorine was used for bleaching in tampon production, and dioxin levels were higher.
 Chlorine bleaching is no longer used.

-The U.S. Food and Drug Administration (FDA) notes that while traces of dioxins exist in tampons, regular tampon use would provide less than 0.2 percent of a woman’s recommended maximum intake of dioxins for a month.
+The U.S. Food and Drug Administration (FDA) notes that while traces of dioxins exist in tampons, regular tampon use would provide less than

 It has also been claimed that plastic water bottles contain dioxins, but experts say this is not true.

 They warn, however, that water bottles contain BPA phthalates, which can lead to hormonal and endocrine problems, and possibly reproductive issues as well.

 There are several hundred dioxins, and they belong to three closely related families.